Sunanda Sharma: Career

 Sunanda Sharma started her career by singing cover songs and uploading video recordings to YouTube.
 After growing in popularity, she eventually released her debut single, "Billi Akh".
 One of her songs “Jaani Tera Naa”, released in 2017, has been viewed over 334 million times on YouTube.

 She won Best Debut Female Vocalist at PTC Punjabi Music Awards.
 In 2017 she won Best Female Act at the Brit Asia TV Music Awards.
 "Baarish Ki Jaaye" is being loved by audience around India.
 Sunanda Sharma was invited to host as an anchor for the show 'Hunar Punjab Da - Season 2', Telecasted on PTC Punjabi Channel.
 Sunanda Sharma is being known as the New Boss Lady of the Music Industry of India.
+Sunanda Sharma has made her debut at the prestigious Cannes film festival 2024.
+She was seen wearing a red suit with golden threadwork.
+In 2025, singer Sunanda Sharma became the subject of media attention following a legal dispute with Mad4Music founder Pinky Dhaliwal, as reported by Mint.